iterative/dvc.org/content/blog/2022-06-15-DVC-VS-Code-extension.md

 # Features

 Our first course of action was to include all DVC features related to data management and experiments in the extension.
-Here are the features that are currently available:
+Here are the main features that are available if you install the extension right now:

 ## Command palette

-Our extension makes extensive use of the Command Palette, reducing the need to learn commands by heart.
+The DVC extension makes extensive use of the Command Palette, reducing the need to learn commands by heart:

 ![Use the command palette to quickly find DVC features](/uploads/images/2022-06-15/command-palette.gif)